estherkyx/tp/docs/UserGuide.md

 Examples:
 * `createClass d/MONDAY ti/H16` creates a class on Monday at 4:00 PM.
-* `createClass d/Tuesday ti/h12` creates a class on Tuesday at 12:00 PM.
+* `createClass d/TUESDAY ti/H12` creates a class on Tuesday at 12:00 PM.

 See also: [`linkClass`](#linking-a-person-to-a-class-time-linkclass), [`getClassDetails`](#viewing-class-details-getclassdetails)

 • [Back to Command Summary](#command-summary)

-### Linking a person to a class time: `linkClass`
+### Linking a person to a class: `linkClass`

-Links an existing student or tutor to an existing class time.
+Links an existing student or tutor to an existing class.

-Format: `linkClass DAY TIME n/NAME`
+Format: `linkClass d/DAY ti/TIME n/NAME`

 * `NAME` must exactly match a person in TutorFlow.
 * Students can join only one class time.
 * Tutors can teach multiple class times.
-* The class identified by `DAY` and `TIME` must already exist (created using `createClass`).
+* The class identified by `DAY` and `TIME` (case-insensitive) must already exist (created using `createClass`).

 Examples:
-* `linkClass MONDAY 1600 n/Roy Balakrishnan` links tutor Roy Balakrishnan to the Monday 4:00 PM class.
+* `linkClass d/MONDAY ti/H16 n/Roy Balakrishnan` links tutor Roy Balakrishnan to the Monday 4:00 PM class.
-* `linkClass SATURDAY 1000 n/Alice Pauline` links student Alice Pauline to the Saturday 10:00 AM class.
+* `linkClass d/SATURDAY ti/H12 n/Alice Pauline` links student Alice Pauline to the Saturday 12:00 PM class.

 See also: [`createClass`](#creating-a-class-time-createclass), [`unlinkClass`](#removing-a-person-from-a-class-time-unlinkclass), [`getClassDetails`](#viewing-class-details-getclassdetails)

 • [Back to Command Summary](#command-summary)

-### Removing a person from a class time: `unlinkClass`
+### Removing a person from a class: `unlinkClass`

-Removes the person from the class time.
+Removes the person from an existing class.

-Format: `unlinkClass DAY TIME n/NAME`
+Format: `unlinkClass d/DAY ti/TIME n/NAME`

 * `NAME` must exactly match a person currently linked to the class.
-* The class identified by `DAY` and `TIME` must already exist.
+* The class identified by `DAY` and `TIME` (case-insensitive) must already exist.

 Examples:
-* `unlinkClass MONDAY 1600 n/Roy Balakrishnan` removes tutor Roy Balakrishnan from the Monday 4:00 PM class.
+* `unlinkClass d/MONDAY ti/H16 n/Roy Balakrishnan` removes tutor Roy Balakrishnan from the Monday 4:00 PM class.
-* `unlinkClass SATURDAY 1000 n/Alice Pauline` removes student Alice Pauline from the Saturday 10:00 AM class.
+* `unlinkClass d/SATURDAY ti/H12 n/Alice Pauline` removes student Alice Pauline from the Saturday 12:00 PM class.

 See also: [`linkClass`](#linking-a-person-to-a-class-time-linkclass), [`getClassDetails`](#viewing-class-details-getclassdetails)